constzz/addmile-by-headway-test-task/README.md

 ### Path (4 hours)
 1. **Project setup** Create github repo, add gitignore, ReadMe file.
 Add colors, AppIcon, make project use SwiftUI.

-(8 hours)
-2. **Listen screen UI** Create UIComponents, develop screens using them.
+2. **Listen screen UI (8 hours)** Create UIComponents, develop screens using them.
 Snapshot testing each component та screen, in light and dark mode.
 Now we do not miss any UI change.

 _Problems on this step: Disabling animations when making snapshot tests._

-(12 hours)
-3. **Listen feature** Test driving development of AudioViewModel, ListenScreenViewModel.
+3. **Listen feature** (12 hours) Test driving development of AudioViewModel, ListenScreenViewModel.
 Using AVKit for audio playback, MVVM for UI architecture.
 Testing ViewModels one by one.
 Testing ListenScreen (screen playing audio book) in integration: UI + ViewModel.

 _Problems on this step: fixing edge cases when swiping forward/backward; saving state while toogle is set to read and backward._

-(3 hours)
-4. **Refactorings**
+4. **Refactorings (3 hours)**
 Make iOS 16 minimum.
 Most of the users use current (not beta) and previous versions.
 Formatting code.
 Localization to be flexible using new languages in future.
 Refactoring some code.